-In the early stages, several interactive posters were produced to test the effectiveness of the AR application in conveying information.
-The posters were used as a medium of delivery through an interactive exhibition titled "Megalith Cultures AR Offline System for Rural Tourism Development through Time and Space," held at Teripun/Kelabit Community Museum, in conjunction with the 13th Nukenen Festival 2018, in Bario.
-A total of three panels, featuring information and photos including a 7 ft digital vector of Batuh Ritung, were exhibited to the public (Figure 8).
-Brief information, such as the location and the physical characteristics of the rock, was explained in this panel poster (Figure 9).
+In the early stages, several interactive posters were produced to test the effectiveness of the Augmented Reality application in conveying information.
+The posters were used as a medium of delivery through an interactive exhibition entitled 'Megalith Cultures through Time and Space,' held at Teripun/Kelabit Community Museum, in conjunction with the 13th Nukenen Festival 2018, in Bario.
+A total of three panels, featuring information and photos including a 7ft digital vector of Batuh Ritung, were exhibited to the public (Figure 8).
+Brief information, such as the location and the physical characteristics of the rock, was explained in this panel poster (Figures 9a & 9b).
 The purpose of the exhibition was to share research findings on megaliths with the local communities and to obtain feedback from local communities and visitors.
 The exhibition established a dialogue between researchers and the public, and at the same time allowed researchers to reveal things beyond the scope of hypothesis through the eyes of the public.
-An important feature of this exhibition was the simultaneous use of AR, in which multiple layers of multimedia content such as video, animated graphics and sound are embedded to enhance the user experience and allow visitors to watch lifelike still images.
-The use of ICT can be another method in anthropology and cultural studies to accurately understand the performance of cultural practices and well-documented heritage.
+An important feature of this exhibition was the simultaneous use of Augmented Reality, in which multiple layers of multimedia content such as video, animated graphics, and sound are embedded to enhance the user experience and allow visitors to watch lifelike still images.
+The use of information and communication technology (ICT) can be another method in anthropology and cultural studies to accurately understand the performance of cultural practices and well-documented heritage.

-Figure 8: Part of megalith cultures through time and space exhibition at Teripun Museum, Bario, 2018.
+Figure 8: Part of 'Megalith Cultures through Time and Space' Exhibition at Teripun Museum, Bario, 2018.